mwatt/vagrant-jenkins/README.md

 To run this project you will need gradle and vagrant with their dependencies.

 To Do:
- - Create script to vagrant up from project root
  - Allow customization of the different jenkins project parameters
  - Split the example project from real one